lalithaditya345/Double_Precision_FP_Multiplier/README.md

 # Pipelined Double Precision (fp64) Floating Point Multiplier
 ## Project Structure
 This github repository contains the source code for **Pipelined Double Precision Floating Point Multiplier** written in Bluespec system verilog.
 Given below is the description of files:
-**FPMul64.bsv**: Main design file for the pipelined double-precision floating-point adder.
+**FPMul64.bsv**: Main design file for the pipelined double-precision floating-point Multiplier.
 **Testbench.bsv:** Test bench file for validating the functionality of the adder.
 ## Design